IFTTT/tablerize/README.md

 ## So what's Tablerize?

 **Tablerize** attempts to solve these problems.
 In its purest form, it is a specification of a _human-readable representation of tables in YAML/JSON- compatible data_.
-Since YAML is human-readable, so can Tablerize.
-This project also includes a Ruby library and command-line tool to convert this YAML- based format into HTML tables.
+Since YAML is human-readable, so is Tablerize.
+This project also includes a Ruby library and command-line tool to convert this YAML-based format into HTML tables.
 It can be run with:

 ```shell
 tablerize path/to/yaml-table.yml [...]